28 Easiest and Hardest Languages to Learn for English Speakers

 There are a whole 35 different cases in this language; they also follow the unfamiliar concept of ‘vowel harmonies’.
 This is where to keep the sounds in harmony, suffixes are added to words.

 However, something that may soothe the pain of all these complex grammar rules is the fact that in Hungarian there are only three verb tenses to learn: the past, the present, and the future.

 Whilst Turkish has used the Latin script for almost 100 years, it is still a very difficult language to grasp for English speakers because of the sheer volume of learning and memorization of grammatical rules required.

-The Turkish language features an unfathomable 30 verb tenses compared to just 3 in English!
+The Turkish language features an unfathomable 30 verb tenses compared to the 12 in English.